awells96/AQ_mortality_workflow/processing/ozone/README.md

 - [DeLang et al. (2021)](https://doi.org/10.1021/acs.est.0c07742) observations
 - Hourly or 3-hourly surface ozone

-To follow the example (CESM2-WACCM SSP2-4.5 ensemble 1) start at step 2 with:
+To follow the example in the [paper](ADD DOI FOR PAPER) (CESM2-WACCM SSP2-4.5 ensemble 1) start at step 2 with the following data, which can be found [here](ADD DOI FOR ZENODO UPLOAD):
 - `MDA8_CESM2_SSP245_01_202001-208412.nc`
 - `MDA8_CESM2_hist_01_199001-201012.nc`